 A copy of minutes of general assemblies will be archived at the registered office of the association.
 These minutes shall be made accessible to the public.

 Resolutions of the general assemblies will be inscribed in a register signed by the President and the Secretary General.

-Representatives of full members, who are candidates for the office of Executive Board member, must submit an application and brief curriculum vitae in writing at least two months before the date for the holding of the general assembly, clearly indicating the office for which they are applying.
-Applications must be sent accompanied by a written approval from an full member.
+Representatives of full members, who are candidates for the office of executive board member, must submit an application and brief curriculum vitae in writing at least two months before the date for the holding of the general assembly, clearly indicating the office for which they are applying.
+Applications must be sent accompanied by a written approval from a full member.

-With the exception of the elections of the first Executive Board subsequent to the present constitutional deed, elections to the Executive Board are prepared and supervised by an election committee, composed of three members and two substitutes, elected at the general assembly that precedes the election.
+With the exception of the elections of the first Executive Board subsequent to the present constitutional deed, elections to the executive board are prepared and supervised by an election committee, composed of at least two members, elected at the general assembly that precedes the election.

 An executive board member who is unable to attend a meeting of the executive board can be represented by another board member provided that the President or the secretary general has been given prior notice thereof.
 A board member cannot, however, hold more than three proxies.

 Resolutions of the executive board are taken by a show of hands on a majority of the board members present or represented.
 In the event of an equal number of votes, the President has the casting vote.
 A meeting can be adjourned upon a majority vote of two thirds of the board members present or represented and entitled to vote.
 No matter that could not be dealt with at the initial meeting shall be raised at the adjourned meeting.

 The executive board has the power to carry out all activities necessary or useful for achieving the association’s objectives, with the exception of those that the law or these articles of association reserve to the general assembly.